Child Adoption in India: Rules, Process and Laws

 Once the petition is signed in the court, the adoptive parents can take the child to a pre-adoption foster care centre and understand the habits of the child from the nursing staff before taking the child home.

 The parents have to attend a court hearing along with the child.
 The hearing is held in a closed room with a judge.
-The judge may ask a few questions and will mention the amount which needs to be invested in the name of the child.
+The judge may ask a few questions and mention the amount that needs to be invested in the child’s name.

 Once the receipt of investment made is shown, the judge shall pass the adoption orders.

-Post completion of the adoption, the agency needs to submit follow up reports to the court on the child’s well-being.
+Post-completion of the adoption, the agency must submit follow-up reports to the court on the child’s well-being.
 This may continue for 1-2 years.

 Can Parents Ask for a Specific Child?

-The prospective parents cannot ask for the adoption of a specific child, hence if you are only looking for newborn baby adoption it may not completely be possible.
-However, they can give their preferences, which may include:
+The prospective parents cannot ask for the adoption of a specific child; hence if you are only looking for a newborn baby adoption, it may not completely be possible.
+However, they can give their preferences, which may include the following: